mephisto83/skyview-report/README.md

                     - Specifying what models inside the system can be read/manipulated by users with this type of agent.
                 -   Sky View Users
                     - Specifying what models inside the system can be read/manipulated by users with this type of agent.
-        - The mind map provide a specification of
+        - The mind map provides a specification of
             - Permissions
                 - Specifies the requirements imposed on the agent for executing the action.
             - Validations